 Bakuchi, or Psoralea corylifolia, is a versatile herb employed in medication for its uses but is also associated with many health benefits.
 Its composition of bioactive compounds makes it a highly effective herb in managing many conditions and boosting health in general.
 Here's a closer look at the health benefits of Bakuchi:

 One of the most potent benefits of Bakuchi is its profound impact on the skin.
+It helps manage various skin problems such as itching red papules, eruptions, eczema, ringworm, rough or discoloured dermatosis, and dermatosis with fissures, mainly due to its Raktashodaka (blood-purifying) properties.
 The herb has significantly known treatment for the following conditions:

 Bakuchi has been used to manage many skin diseases.
 It is also used to ease vitiligo because of its widespread use in Ayurvedic practices.
 Psoralen, the active principle, is said to stimulate melanocytes.
 Melanocytes are cells responsible for pigment distribution in the skin.
 Therefore, Bakuchi could theoretically pigment white areas in the patient by increasing melanin levels, along with UV light therapy.